-Waianapanapa State Park is located right along the ocean, about half a mile off the Hana Hwy 360, right before Hana.
+Waianapanapa State Park must be booked in advance.
+It is located right along the ocean, about half a mile off the Hana Hwy 360, right before Hana.
 As one of our favorite campgrounds, it is lush, shady and incredibly beautiful.
 Wainapanapa features a natural blowhole, a black sand beach, a lava tube, a short hike to magical freshwater caves, and access to part of the King’s Trail along the sea cliffs.
 Wainapanapa is definitely a place you want to spend some time exploring, even if you don’t stay overnight.

 Facilities: picnic tables, grills, restrooms, outdoor showers, drinking water.

 Camping information: Open daily.
 Reservations are required, and can be arranged by phone or online (below).
 Do not wait until you get there as there is no cell reception.
 The ranger on duty will come to your campervan to verify your permit–it is strictly enforced.

 The Kipahulu Campground is 10 miles past Hana, near the pools at ‘Ohe’o (Seven Sacred Pools), within the Haleakala National Park.
 It overlooks ocean cliffs, facing sunrise, and is a prime spot to start the Pipiwai Trail hike.

 Facilities: Picnic tables, grills, pit toilets.
 No water supply available at the campground.
 Water fountains and toilets available at the Kipahulu Visitor Center, just a short walk away.

 Camping information: Open daily.
 Reservations are required in advance.

 +1 (808) 572-4400 - Visit Website

 Camp Olowalu, Olowalu